Connect with us

 Double Dip (Participating Preferred)

-Participating Preferred, or the “Double Dip,” allows investors to get two payouts during a liquidity event such as a sale or IPO.
-First, the investor retrieves their initial capital through a liquidation preference.
-Second, they convert their shares to common stock and participate in the remaining proceeds alongside other shareholders.
+Participating Preferred, or the “Double Dip,” allows investors to get two payouts during a liquidity event like a sale or IPO (Initial Public Offering).
+First, they get their initial capital back through a liquidation preference.
+Then, they convert their shares to common stock and participate in the remaining proceeds alongside other shareholders.

-Yonatan Stern emphasizes that this term fluctuates with market conditions: it disappears in hot markets when startups have leverage but often appears in down rounds when companies are desperate for funding.
-The impact on founders can be severe, as illustrated in the “Theriva” case study, where the founder ended up with zero from a $25 million exit after Participating Preferred payouts and previous dilution consumed the proceeds.
+This term tends to fluctuate with market conditions.
+In hot markets when startups have leverage, it typically disappears from term sheets.
+But in down rounds, when companies are desperate for funding, it often reappears.
+The impact on founders can be devastating.
+Take “Theriva” for example, the founder walked away with nothing from a $25 million exit after Participating Preferred payouts and previous dilution ate up all the proceeds.

 Share this page